Skip to Content

 Are prescription creams safe for children?

-Yes, when prescribed by a pediatric dermatology specialist.
+Yes, when prescribed by a board-certified dermatologist for the right indication.
 We prioritize steroid-sparing alternatives for maintenance and sensitive areas.

 Can food allergies cause skin rashes?